Benchmarking Table Extraction from Heterogeneous Scientific PDF Documents: End-to-end methods

+\paragraph{XY-cut+TATR} Next, we introduce a new probabilistic model we devised: XY-cut+TATR.
 We noted that TATR-detect was sometimes wrong on pages containing multiple tables: either some were missed, or, when recognized, their confidence scores were low.
-As explained in \autoref{sec:tatr}, the bounding boxes used for prediction come from the transformer decoder output.
-Object queries (decoder input) are positional embeddings learned during training, which contain abstract information about spatial locations, or ``where should the model look?''
+Object queries (decoder input) are positional embeddings learned during training, which contain abstract information about spatial locations (``where should the model look?'').
 Thus, each output, which is directly associated to an object query, is roughly specialized in an area.
-To mitigate this, we pre-process each page input to TATR-extract, by isolating layout components that are isolated by white space; for this, we rely on the algorithm XY-cut~\cite{XY}.
+To improve TATR results, we pre-process each page given as input, by separating layout components that are isolated by white space; for this, we rely on the algorithm XY-cut~\cite{XY}.
 XY-cut works as follows.
-By counting the number of black pixels\footnote{Assuming PDF reports are written in black on a white background.} along each axis, X and Y, we obtain profiles of pixel distributions, which are used to isolate rectangle components to form sub-images.
-This process is recursively applied until stop criteria are met (a minimum area is found).
+By counting the number of black pixels\footnote{Assuming PDF reports are written in black on a white background.} along each axis, $X$ and $Y$, we obtain \emph{profiles of pixel distributions}, which are used to isolate rectangle components to form sub-images.
 Each sub-image is then fed as input to TATR-detect.
-This allows to help the model focus on individual areas where many tables are unlikely (these are usually separated by white areas, which XY-cut identifies).
+This allows to help the model focus on individual areas.
+We will designate this model as \emph{XY}.

-Within XY-cut+TATR-detect, instead of keeping 15 predictions (as in for TATR-extract), we keep only \textbf{the two most confident predictions}, as XY-cut should already have split the tables into separate images.
-Indeed, image chunks issued by XY-cut contain almost no white space gap; they are titles, paragraphs, tables, figures, etc. As in Section~\ref{sec:tatr-extract}, we apply NMS, and eliminate empty tables (those containing no symbols) before running TATR-structure.